-In December 2017, two other stories won both the Silver Medal and Judges Pick prizes in the 2017 Creative Writing Institute's competition and were published in CWI's themed Anthology.
+In December 2017, two other stories won both the Silver Medal and Judges Pick prizes in the 2017 Creative Writing Institute's competition and were published in CWI's themed Anthology, Lost!.

-She is currently at work on a collection of short stories and a fourth attempt at a novel.
+She is currently at work on the creation of a second Crossroads Writers Anthology, a collection of short stories, and a novel set in 1850's Denmark.